-Students considering majoring in Theatre should consider taking three or four of the required classes in your first two years of study: Western Theatre Traditions: Classic to Romantic, Western Theatre Traditions: Modern and/or a course fulfilling the "world theatre" requirement, and at least one class in acting, design, directing, or playwriting (preferably in the area you might choose as your areas of specialization).
+Students considering majoring in Theatre should consider taking three or four of the required classes in theatre and performance histories in the first two years of study: Western Theatre Traditions: Classic to Romantic, and Western Theatre Traditions: Modern, and either Theatre Traditions in a Global Context, Traditional Indian Theatre, or Modern Asian Performance.
+If you are considering the major, you should also take at least one class in acting, design, directing, or playwriting (preferably in the area you might choose as your areas of specialization).
 Students thinking about a research focus might consider an additional dramatic literature class early in their studies; students thinking about an acting or design focus, for example, might consider additional classes in those areas in the second or third year of study.

-Students declare the major in the spring semester of the sophomore year.
-The major requirements are spelled out below, and the process for choosing a thesis area as well: all Theatre/Drama and Theatre Arts majors do a thesis as a capstone to their work in the degree.
+Barnard students may declare the major during the first or second year; Columbia majors declare the major the spring semester of the second year.
+All students must discuss the major with the Chair of the Theatre Department, who signs off on the major-declaration form; these forms can be picked up outside the Theatre Department office.
+The major requirements are spelled out below, and the process for choosing a thesis area as well.
+All Theagtre/Drama and Theatre Arts majors do a thesis as a capstone to their work in the degree.
 If you would like more information about the major, please feel free to contact any full-time faculty member (see Faculty pages).
-Barnard students must make an appointment or come by the office of the Department Chair to have the major-declaration form signed, and will have a major adviser from the Department faculty; Columbia students are encouraged to meet with members of the faculty to discuss the degree; Patricia Denison, Drama and Theatre Director of Undergraduate Studies, serves as formal adviser for Columbia students.
-All majors should introduce themselves to Jessica Brater, the Theatre Administrator in 507 Milbank Hall: she will add you to the departmental listserv, and help you to keep up to date in important information about your study in the Department.
+All majors and potential majors should introduce themselves to Coretta Grant, the Theatre Administrator, in 507 Milbank Hall.
+She will add you to the departmental listserv, and help you to keep up to date in important information about your study in the department.

 Drama, Theatre, and Performance Studies